raganwald/raganwald.github.com/_posts/2026-03-19-degenerate-electron-pressure.md

 });
 ```

-This works, but it doesn't seem very close in structure to the way the problem was (clumsily) framed.
-As it happens, there are formal definitions for untyped Dyck languages, and one of them describes words in Dyck languages in terms of differences and prefixes:

-A word is a valid member of the balanced parentheses language if and only if:
+This works, but it doesn't seem very close to the way the problem was (clumsily) framed.
+Let's consider this formal definition instead: A word is a valid member of the balanced parentheses language if and only if:

 1. The difference between the number of `(s` and the number of `)s` in the entire word is zero, and;
 2. The difference between the number of `(s` and the number of `)s` in every prefix of the word is at least zero.